Arborian/ansible-class/ansible-fundamentals.md

 ## Use the playbook debugger

-Use `strategy: debug` in your play to drop into a debugger on errors:
+Use `debugger: on_failed` in your play or task to drop into a debugger on errors:

 ```
-$ ansible-playbook  ansible-class-repo/debug-demo.yaml
+$ ansible-playbook  playbooks/debug-demo.yaml

 PLAY [me]
 **********************************************************************************************